- Career Highlights

 "Another part of our faculty's job is to broaden people’s horizons.
 Folks may come here as accomplished bluegrass musicians, and thinking that that’s the only path for them.
 But suddenly they learn that there’s something called Klezmer music, and not only that, but they’re pretty good at it.”

-"In the strings world it’s particularly exciting right now, because it’s really opened up to a whole different reality.
-In this century, really, the musicians who are thriving are the ones who are doing everything.
-Or able to do everything.
-Able to teach, able to arrange, able to compose, able to do a recording session, able to play in a section.
-So I think a lot of our job in the department is to try to get people as able to do whatever it is that they’re trying to do, but also giving them a broad range of skills."
+"It’s particularly exciting to be a string player today, because the music industry has opened up so many new realities.
+In this century, really, the musicians who are thriving are the ones who are able to do everything: able to teach, able to arrange, able to compose, able to produce a recording session, able to play in a section, able to play many styles.
+So our job as a department is to empower people to do whatever it is that they’re trying to do, but also to expand their range of skills."

 "Berklee and its String Department are built on fostering creativity and independent thought, as well as analytical ability that is so linked to the ears and to the fingers.
 There is the opportunity to get a solid grounding in traditional musical languages as well as contemporary ones.
 And it’s a very supportive community.
 Many conservatories, I can tell you, may be very good, but they can be very unhappy or highly competitive environments.
 Competition can be a good thing when it drives us to achieve our absolute best potential, but it can be demoralizing if we lose sight of our purpose as musicians.
 I think that’s one of the things I’ve seen from Berklee students and Berklee faculty—we're all about the joy of music-making.
 We're also about celebrating musical individuality, and I don’t see that everywhere."